Our House

-- Larvae damage roots sometimes killing plants -
+- Root weevil larvae damage roots sometimes killing plants -

 Summary: Root weevils can be severe pests of many landscape plants.
 Larvae damage roots while adults feed on leaves.
-Control efforts should be directed at the leaf-feeding stage in early summer.
+Control efforts should be directed at the adult weevil, leaf-feeding stage, in early summer.

 Jack DeAngelis, PhD